 The investigation findings confirm shallow water conditions.
-The measurements completed attempt to reflect the seasonal variation of the water table.
 Moisture contents vary above the ground water table.

 5.2 Freezing Index, Frost Depth and Frost Susceptibility

 It is generally assumed that the frost depth for the 1,000 degree Celsius-days freezing index applicable to Ottawa will reach no deeper than 1.8 m on bare ground (snow free) or pavement.
 It is also assumed that frost depth will reach no deeper than 1.5 m on snow covered ground.